 Mutations are changes in the genetic information.
 They may cause cancer or genetic disorders.
-A large number of human cancers (estimates reach up to 80%) arise from substances referred to as carcinogens, which induce mutations.
-Over 70 000 man-made chemicals are currently of commercial importance and 1000 new ones are introduced every year.
+A large number of human cancers arise from substances referred to as carcinogens, which induce mutations.
+Over 100 000 man-made chemicals are currently of commercial importance and 1000 new ones are introduced every year.

 Germinal mutations occur in germline cells and are transmitted through the gametes to the progeny.
 In contrast, somatic mutations occur in somatic cells; thus, the mutant phenotype will occur only in the descendants of that cell and will not be transmitted to the progeny.
-While spontaneous mutations occur without any known cause, perhaps due to inherent metabolic errors or to unknown agents in the environment, induced mutations result from exposure of organisms to mutagens.
-The degeneracy and order in the genetic code outlined below help prevent many mutations from affecting the phenotype of the organism.
+While spontaneous mutations occur without any known cause, perhaps due to inherent metabolic errors or unknown agents in the environment, induced mutations result from the exposure of organisms to mutagens.
+The degeneracy and order in the genetic code outlined below help prevent many mutations from affecting the pheno-type of the organism.
 These changes are called neutral or silent mutations.